Caring People Alliance

-Caring People Alliance is a member of the Boys & Girls Clubs of America Movement.
+Caring People Alliance is a member organization of the Boys & Girls Clubs of America Movement.

 Our South Philly location supports children and elders in the same building.
-That includes a full range of Boys and Girls Club activities for school aged children including after-school and full day summer programs.
+That includes a full range of Boys & Girls Club activities for school aged children including after-school and full day summer programs.
+We are providing full day support during the current health pandemic for any child that is in need of a safe space to complete their daily virtual learning.
 On any given day the center may be alive with children working on STEM projects or receiving individual tutoring while seniors are participating in a zumba class or rehearsing a play for an upcoming theater production.

-The CPA West Philadelphia Community Center in Mantua offers a state-licensed, high quality (Keystone STAR 4) free preschool for children aged 3-5, providing programming for Head Start, Pre-K Counts and the City’s PHL Pre-K, fee to City residents.
+The West Philly site in Mantua offers a state-licensed, high quality (Keystone STAR 4) free preschool for children aged 3-5, providing programming for Head Start, Pre-K Counts and the City’s PHL Pre-K, fee to City residents.
 School aged children and youth benefit from Boys and Girls Club programs in afterschool hours and full day summer programs, STEM academies in collaboration with Temple University College of Science and Technology, as well as many other programs aimed at community children including: swimming lessons, music appreciation, computer technology, and more.

-Our North Philly location offers a full range of programs for youth of all ages, including high quality (Keystone STAR 4) early learning centers - including the City’s new PHL Pre-K program that is free to any Philadelphia resident, Boys and Girls Club programs for school age children in afterschool hours and full day summer programs, STEM academies in collaboration with Temple University College of Science and Technology, school year teen programs including the UPS-funded Road Code beginner’s driving program, and summer teen employment.
-The Center boasts a full sized gym, swimming pool, and computer lab and provides nutritious snacks and meals.
+Our North Philly location offers a full range of programs for youth of all ages, including high quality (Keystone STAR 4) early learning centers - featuring the City’s new PHL Pre-K program that is free to any Philadelphia resident, Boys & Girls Club programs for school age children and teens in afterschool hours (now offering full-day virtual learning support) and full day summer programs.
+This site also offers STEM academies in collaboration with Temple University College of Science and Technology.
+The Center boasts a full sized gym, swimming pool, recording studio, and computer lab.

 ELRC Region 18 combines the previous Child Care Information Services (CCIS) and Keystone STARS services into one program to better serve children and their families in the Philadelphia area.
 ELRC assists with finding, selecting, and affording child care.
 There are a variety of Department of Human Services certified child care types available in our databases, including: Child Care Centers Group, Child Care Homes, Family Child Care Homes, and/or Relative Child Care Providers.
 To learn more or get resources/referrals, call our Hotline 1 888 461-KIDS (5437).